craydent/Craydent-Node/readme.md

 **Parameters:**

 >* event: (String) Event to trigger.
->* ...infinite: (any) any number of arguments can be passed and will be applied to listening functions.
+>* ...infinite: (any) any number of arguments can be passed and will be applied to listening functions as arguments.

 **Overloads:**